Women's Premier League (cricket): Broadcasting

-In January 2023, Viacom18 announced it had acquired the global media rights for TV and digital broadcasts of the tournament.
+In January 2023, Viacom18 announced that it had acquired the global media rights for TV and digital broadcasts of the tournament.
 The contract run for five years and was worth 951 crore.
-The initial season of the league is broadcasting in India on the Sports18 TV channel and the JioCinema app, both of which are owned by Viacom18.
+The initial season of the league broadcast in India on the Sports18 TV channel and the JioCinema app, both of which are owned by Viacom18.

 The first season of the competition was broadcast in the United Kingdom on Sky Sports, in Australia by Fox Sports Australia, in the United States and Canada by Willow TV and in South Africa by SuperSports.

 In New Zealand it is aired by Sky Sport, in Malaysia and Hong Kong by Astro Cricket while in mainland China by Star Sports.
-Furthermore in the Caribbean islands is live on Sportsmax tv.
+Furthermore, in the Caribbean islands is live on Sportsmax TV.

 After the Viacom 18 and Disney Star merger in 2025, Star Sports and JioHotstar became the official Television and Digital broadcasters respectively in India.